FractalBlocks/Fractal/DESIGN.md

 Internals:

-- component space: is the space of a component merged and running in a module
+- component context: is the context of a component merged and running in a module

 ## Rules